THE ART OF TRAVEL

 60”w x 44”, acrylic on canvas, Private Collection

-“I love paintings that present great contrasts and perhaps even clashing forgrounds and backgrounds.
-The old quarter with its cluttered art shops, flower sellers and purveyors of just about everything has a feeling of age, perhaps even pleasantly decayed.
-Contrast this with the the very newest and the very latest… which the Ferrari LaFerrari most certainly is.”
+‘Old Propaganda Posters’ is an amalgam of Saigon and Hanoi recently visited by Jay Koka.
+The sign: 'Old Propaganda Posters' and a Gallardo rounding a nearby corner formulated the concept for the painting.
+The old quarter with its cluttered art shops, flower sellers and purveyors of just about everything has a feeling of age, perhaps even pleasantly decayed contrasts with the the very newest and the very latest... which the Ferrari LaFerrari most certainly is.
+A very large painting, 60 inches wide by 44 inches captures the level of detail needed in the painting to communicate this foreground-background contrast.

 Calao by Jay Koka